 The muddler is key to making some of our favorite smash drinks like the Mojito, Mint Julep, and Old-fashioned.
-This is one of the essential tools that every bartender should own and after awhile you will quickly learn that its uses stretch beyond smashing mint.
+This is one of the essential tools that every bartender should own and after awhile, you will quickly learn that its uses stretch beyond smashing mint and citrus.

 Though the muddler is really nothing more than a solid stick, all muddlers are not created the same.
 There are many poorly designed and constructed muddlers out there.
-As stick drinks become more popular among modern drinkers, the options... are growing and great muddlers can be found at a variety of price ranges so everyone can enjoy a great muddled cocktail.
+As stick drinks become more popular, the options are... growing.
+Great muddlers can be found at a variety of price ranges so everyone can enjoy a great muddled cocktail.

 01 of 05

-Uber Bar Tools is known for a fantastic line of professional grade bartending tools and their ProCrush Muddler is no exception.
-The design of this muddler is very modern, almost space age, and it is nothing short of cool.
+Uber Bar Tools is known for a fantastic line of professional-grade bartending tools and their ProCrush Muddler is no exception.
+The design is very modern—almost space age—and it is nothing short of cool.

-The muddling head is plastic, a combination of silicon and ABS (acrylonitrile butadiene styrene), and has teeth that quickly muddle the toughest fruit and herbs.
+The muddling head is plastic—a combination of silicon and ABS (acrylonitrile butadiene styrene)—and has teeth that quickly muddle the toughest fruits and herbs.
 It is also wide enough to prevent juice from splashing back into your face when used in the standard mixing glass or shaker tin.

 If and when the muddler wears out, the head can be unscrewed and a new head purchased to replace it.
 This is an important consideration because the ProCrush is not cheap.
-At around $60, this is a muddler that was designed to last a bartender's lifetime and withstand the pressure of mixing thousands of drinks.
+At around $60, it is designed to last a bartender's lifetime and withstand the pressure of mixing thousands of drinks.

 02 of 05

-OXO is another company that is known for making quality bar tools and their steel muddler is a perfect example.
+OXO is another company that is known for making quality bar tools and drink gear.
+Their steel muddler is a perfect example.

 This muddler has a slimmer design than most but the gripping handle is wider.
 This is great for bartenders who find grip to be an issue with the average muddler.